 The Dough Roller editorial team represents more than 50 years worth of experience when it comes to certificates of deposit.
 We’ve used that experience and countless hours of research to help you find a great CD.

 Best CD Rates Updated Daily

-Here’s a list of featured CD offers with competitive rates.
+Here’s a list of current CD rates.
 These rates are updated throughout the day:

 Featured Certificates of Deposit by Term

 Shopping for a CD takes more work than looking for a savings account.
 The reason is simple.
 Rates changed based on the term of the CD.
 One bank might have a great 1-year rate, while another bank may be the best at three or five year CDs.

 Given this, we’ve listed here some of the CD rates based on the term.